AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch migration/Migrate data between Alibaba Cloud Elasticsearch clusters/Use the CCR feature to migrate data.md

 1. Create a local cluster and a remote cluster.

     For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Manage clusters/Create an Alibaba Cloud Elasticsearch cluster.md).
-The two clusters must be single-zone clusters and belong to both the same virtual private cloud \(VPC\) and vSwitch.
-The versions of the two clusters must be the same \(V6.7.0 or later\).
+The two clusters must be single-zone clusters, reside in the same virtual private cloud \(VPC\) and vSwitch, and be of the same version \(V6.7.0 or later\).

 2. [Log on to the Kibana console](/intl.en-US/Elasticsearch Instances Management/Data visualization/Kibana/Log on to the Kibana console.md) of the remote cluster and create a leader index.

     **Note:**

     -   If you create an index in an Elasticsearch cluster of V7.0 or earlier, you must enable the soft\_deletes attribute.
 Otherwise, an error is reported.
-    -   If you want to migrate data in an existing index, you can call the reindex operation to enable the soft\_deletes attribute.
+    -   If you want to migrate data in an existing index, you can call the reindex API to enable the soft\_deletes attribute.
     ```
     PUT myindex
     {